• Skip to primary navigation

 Regular white rice, basmati rice, and brown rice just don’t taste the same.
 Here’s my recipe for Instant Pot Jasmine Rice.

-For the coconut milk in this Instant Pot Thai Red Curry, I use the regular fat content, and don’t opt for the light variety – again, there’s a taste difference.
+I use the regular fat content for the coconut milk in this Instant Pot Thai Red Curry, and don’t opt for the light variety – again, there’s a taste difference.

 This recipe is the Instant Pot version of my Thai Red Curry.

-Thai food purists would say that Thai food shouldn’t be pressure cooked.
+Thai food purists would say that Thai food shouldn’t be pressure-cooked.
 I’m guessing you’re here because you just want to make a Thai curry in your Instant Pot and don’t care about rules!
-And pssst, guess what?!
+But guess what?
 This curry is just wonderful cooked in the Instant Pot.
-I’m not kidding – it’s really tasty.
+Maybe even better than the stovetop version!

-It comes together so quickly, and it’s my go-to dish on really busy days.
-I always keep coconut milk and curry paste in my pantry and I use whatever meat and veggies I have on hand.
-I hope you give it a try.
+This recipe comes together quickly, and it’s my go-to dish on busy days.
+I always keep coconut milk and curry paste in my pantry and use whatever meat and veggies I have.

 Oh, and to make life really easy, check out my easy-to-understand, step-by-step article on Pot-in-Pot cooking – it shows you how to make this curry and rice together.
 At the same time!